When you think about your purpose, priorities, personality and pace, what does the design of your day and rhythm of life look like?

 Ever had a drawer that was so packed you avoided clearing it out for longer than you meant to?
 It’s possible – but tougher to overcome things when we let them get to a state that’s overwhelming.

 After taking a break from travel (30 destinations), living with a hustle-mindset as a musician, and overcoming insomnia, I was called to get purposefully quiet and this blog was launched in March 2013…to an audience of 1.
 Since then, it has reached readers in more than 90 countries.
 Life went from spending a lot of time on the road and in vocal booths (with beach & dance class in between) to living on a farm in the countryside, growing food and hiking regularly for 6 years.
 Now on a travel journey in the U.K. balancing cooking, housework, blogging and nature walks with songwriting, recording and rehearsing.

-A big thing I’m grateful for is the pace reset and improved quality of life that freed up more gifted time for what matters most, while being mostly at home.
+A big thing I’m grateful for is the grace to make healthy change in pace and improved quality of life that freed up more gifted time for what matters most, while being mostly at home.
+Time outside the home is more purposeful.
 Now quiet time, nature walks, writing marathons, gardening, editing and home cooking aren’t things to be squeezed into the day; they’re essential to how God designed me and just as enjoyable as being in the studio or onstage.

 What kind of refreshing activities harmonize sweetly with who you are created and called to be?
 Don’t be rough with or critical of yourself if you don’t remember or they’re not in the picture right now.
 Think about it and take a step closer towards walking in purpose and recognizing the design of the beautiful, unique creation you are.
 By the way, as you list the things to add, make sure to identify the things to release.

 You are not created to be an ox, a workhorse or a robot.
 You are a living, breathing, perfectly-loved creation with a purpose.

 Here are those ideas (with matching blog posts):